 In Italy, wild-collected flowers were once used to die eggs purple for Easter.
 The intense blue flowers release an equally intense, sweet, grape soda fragrance that attracts all sorts of insects.

 A strong flavonoid can be used as a natural preservative and coloring compound.
-I’ve never eaten it, colored with it or turned it into medicine, but after years of trying many other flashy cultivars of grape hyacinth, Muscarii neglectum is the only one I plant.
+I’ve never eaten it, colored with it, or turned it into medicine, but after years of trying many other flashy cultivars of grape hyacinth, Muscarii neglectum is the only one I plant.

 Snake Lily, Guinea-hen Flower, Dead-man Bells Fritillaria meleagris

-There are endless, somber and scary common names for this much love English wildflower.
-It’s tiny checkered, purple flowers are so loved in fact, that even though it’s probably not native to the island, many English gardeners refuse to accept the fact that it’s really from wet meadows of the Balkins.
+There are endless, somber, and scary common names for this much love English wildflower.
+Its tiny checkered, purple flowers are so loved in fact, that even though it’s probably not native to the island, many English gardeners refuse to accept the fact that it’s really from wet meadows of the Balkins.

-Checkered purple flower rise on impossibly thin, wiry stalks in April.
+Checkered purple flowers rise on impossibly thin, wiry stalks in April.
 By end of the month heat, they wither away.
 Every Fritillaria I’ve ever planted eventually died.
 It’s just a perennial in our climate.
 But it is a fun little flower for a season.

 Your new collection of oddities doesn’t end there.
 If you pot these things up the first warm Saturday in January, do you really want to wait till March to see a flower?

 Mixed in your bulb bag, are picotee crocus.
 Like the other Mediterranean bulbs mentioned, this little crocus resents summer rain.
-But plant crocus in a un-irrigated lawn, or close to a brick edge and they’ll come back for 3 or 4 years.
+But plant crocus in an un-irrigated lawn, or close to a brick edge and they’ll come back for 3 or 4 years.

 This package is a tremendous value.
 Compare online prices.
-We a limited number.
+We have a limited number.
 Click here to Order Now

 If you’d like to read more about our decades’ old bulb lawn, check out the detailed plant list and cultivation in the March essay of Funky Little Flower Farm.